rochmad/go-simple-upload-server/README.md

 - ENV var **APP_TOKEN** to set the application token
 - using Alpline:latest for runtime image

+# Compile
+ install go and do
+ $ go build

 # Usage

 ## Start Server